JayLoomis/gdscriptify/nodes.md

 benefit is that the Godot UI can access it, enabling you to change its value from the inspector.

+In a node script, `$` returns the node relative to the current node, or returns `null` if the node isn't found.
+This implicit referencing notation means you don't have to create member variables for child instances.

 <!--
 ----|----10---|----20---|----30---|----40---|----50---|----60---|----70---|----80
 -->